pmclain/module-stripe/README.md

 transactions.
 * Stored customer card information can be used for orders created in the frontend or backend.
+* Stored cards deleted by customer in Magento are also removed from the corresponding Stripe customer profile.
 * New payments can be authorize or authorize and capture.
 * Authorized payments can be captured online during invoice creation.
 * Full and partial refund support when creating credit memos.